 Keeping minimal or insufficient records could hurt (or even destroy) your company.
 If it’s too hard for DDTC to follow or understand your paperwork, you will be more likely to face punishments and penalties.
 If your records are easy to follow, clear, and concise, you may spare yourself from a penalty or have a mitigating factor should a penalty be incurred.

-8. Create and Maintain an Export Management and Compliance Program
+8. Create and Maintain an Export Compliance Program

-Creating and following an Export Management and Compliance Program (EMCP) is a recommended best practice for EAR exports, but for ITAR it’s almost a mandate.
+Creating and following an Export Compliance Program (ECP) is a recommended best practice for EAR exports, but for ITAR it’s almost a mandate.
 The Office of Defense Trade Controls Compliance strongly advises exporters engaged in defense trade to establish and maintain an ITAR/export compliance program to help protect our nation’s sensitive technologies.

 According to the DDTC: